CorneliaKelinske/ex_robo_cop/README.md

 ## Usage

+`create_captcha\0`  creates a captcha text and a captcha image

+`create_form_id\1`  creates a unique ID for a contact form and stores it in combination with the current captcha text

+`not_a_robot?\1`    checks whether the combination of the user's answer to the "Not a Robot" question and the form ID match
+                    the form ID and captcha text stored in the GenServer

+## Example

 Assuming that you want to use `ex_robo_cop` to add a captcha to the content form on your website, and that you are working with a `contact_controller.ex`, a `contact_view.ex` and a `new.html.heex` file, you can follow the steps below: